June 18, 2020

 Safety and HR obligations when employees return to work

 With restrictions being lifted across Australia, many employers are choosing to return to the office.
 But, from an HR perspective, policies and procedures need to be put into place.
-Here’s what every employer needs to know and do about helping their teams return safely as well as creating a COVIDSafe plan.
+Here’s what every employer needs to know and do about helping their teams return safely, and creating a COVIDSafe plan.

 The economic effects of COVID-19 put many businesses to shut their physical workplaces and send employees home to work.
 But now, as Australia’s economy slowly reopens, so too will our office doors.
 Although we’ve done an excellent job of containing the virus to date, the threat of an outbreak looms as we attempt to find that feeling of normalcy.
 And, nowhere is that more true than in our workplaces.
 As an employer and to meet your human resources obligations, the Government has requested all businesses develop a COVIDSafe plan to ensure employees, customers, clients and contractors are safe, secure and looked after when they head back to work.